 Facilities Managers are more focused than ever on sustainable resource management.
-As energy costs fluctuate and executive-level pressures to conserve and save mount, Facilities managers are stepping up to the challenges with an increased level of commitment and expertise.
-The recent report, Facility Managers: Putting Energy & Sustainability Practices to … Read more »
+As energy costs fluctuate and executive-level pressures to conserve and save mount, Facilities managers are stepping up to the challenges with an increased level of commitment and expertise. , derived from Ecova’s 2016 Energy and Sustainability Outlook Survey, offers … Read more »

 By Bryan LeRoy and David McGrath, Manatt, Phelps & Phillips On August 1, 2016, after nearly six years and two drafts, the White House Council on Environmental Quality (CEQ) issued a final version of its guidance for considering greenhouse gas (GHG) emissions and the effects of climate change under the … Read more »